gmatte11/sudoku/README.md

 # sudoku
-Mostly a project to explore range-v3.
+Mostly a project to explore C++20 ranges, coroutine, concepts...